-- The LCOE can be used to both determine whether to move forward with a project or to compare different energy producing projects
+- The LCOE can be used to determine whether to move forward with a project or as a means to compare different energy-producing projects

 - The formula to calculate the LCOE is: (Present Value of Total Cost Over the Lifetime)/(Present Value of All Electricity Generated Over the Lifetime)

 Why is the Levelized Cost of Energy (LCOE) Important?

 The LCOE is a very important metric in determining whether or not to move forward with a project.
 The LCOE will determine if a project will break even or be profitable.
 If not, then the firm will not go ahead with building the power-generating asset and will look for an alternative.
 Using the LCOE to assess a project is one of the first fundamental steps taken in analyzing projects of this nature.

 The LCOE is also an important calculation to allow financial analysts to compare different energy-producing technologies, such as wind, solar, and nuclear power sources.
 It allows for these comparisons regardless of unequal life spans, differing capital costs, size of the projects, and the differing risk associated with each project.
 This is because the LCOE reflects a per-unit cost of electricity generated, and the risk of each project is an implication of the specific discount rate used for each power-generating asset.

 The LCOE can be calculated by first taking the net present value of the total cost of building and operating the power generating asset.
 This number is then divided by the total electricity generation over its lifetime.
 The total costs associated with the project generally will include:

 - The initial cost of investment expenditures (I)